Team structures in the workplace have undergone a major transformation over the past decade or so.

-One flavor of the retrospective model that work especially well for remote teams focuses on a “Start, Stop, Continue” strategy at the end of a project execution.
+One flavor of the retrospective model that works especially well for remote teams focuses on a “Start, Stop, Continue” strategy at the end of project execution.

-During one of these meetings team members should be prepared to discuss the following questions:
+As a best practice, it's a good idea for team members to be prepared to discuss the following questions: